 We have tested FSTMERGE with three languages: Java, C#, and Python.
-All three languages are common in projects that use revision control systems and all are sufficiently complex and differ from each other to demonstrate the practicality and generality of our approach.
+All three languages are common in projects that use revision control systems and all are sufficiently complex and different from each other to demonstrate the practicality and generality of our approach.
 As a basis, we used publicly available grammars that we adapted and annotated for our purposes.
-Beside technical problems with the C# grammar (we had to upgrade a C# 2.0 grammar to C# 4.0) and the Python grammar (we had to integrate support for grammars that rely on indentation), plugging the three languages into FEATUREHOUSE and FSTMERGE was easy.
+Beside technical problems with the Python grammar (the Python grammar relies on indentation), plugging the three languages into FEATUREHOUSE and FSTMERGE was easy.
 Annotating and testing them was a matter of a few hours.
 Furthermore, we implemented special conflict handlers for merging implements, extends, and throws lists and for modifiers, mainly for displaying information on the conflicts.
-Typically, the implementation of a conflict handler is only a few lines of well-separated Java code and follows the pattern of the handler shown in Figure 5.
+Typically, the implementation of a conflict handler requires only a few lines of well-separated Java code and follows the pattern of the handler shown in Figure 5.